jmseo1204/mctd/README.md

 ## Training

-You can train the MCTD and Fast-MCTD by running the training scripts.
-The examples of the training scripts are in the `insert_diffusion_training_jobs.py` and `insert_dql_training_jobs.py` files.
-You can train the models by modifying the wandb entity name, project name, and the job configurations.

-After creating the job, you can run the job by running the job runner script.
-The job runner script is in the `run_jobs.py` file.
-You can run the jobs over multiple servers by setting the `available_gpus` variable in the script.
+To train MCTD and Fast-MCTD models from scratch, follow these steps:

+1. Create Jobs: Use the example scripts `insert_diffusion_training_jobs.py` and `insert_dql_training_jobs.py` to create training jobs.
+Before running, you must configure your WandB entity, project name, and job parameters within these scripts.

+2. Run Jobs: Once a job is created, execute it using the `run_jobs.py` script.
+To distribute training across multiple servers, configure the `available_gpus` variable within the script.

 ## References